 MCQ on Vitamins with Answers Pdf

-• Vitamins cannot be synthesized by the cells of our body and it is supplied by food containing vitamins.
+MCQ on Vitamins: Vitamins are organic substances necessary for the body to function properly.
+Vitamins cannot be synthesized by the cells of our body and it is supplied by food containing vitamins.
 However, vitamins D and K are synthesized in our bodies.
+Vitamins were invented by Funk in 1911 AD.

-• They do not have nutritional value, but they perform the most important functions – they regulate metabolic processes, catalyze biochemical reactions, and help in the absorption of many mineral components.
+Vitamins do not include not only trace elements but also essential amino acids and essential fats.
+They do not have nutritional value, but they perform the most important functions – they regulate metabolic processes, catalyze biochemical reactions, and help in the absorption of many mineral components.

-• Based on soluble vitamins are of two types: Water Soluble Vitamins – Vitamin B and Vitamin C. and Water Insoluble vitamins: Vitamins soluble in fat or organic solvents – Vitamin A Vitamin D Vitamin E and Vitamin K.
+They contribute to the proper metabolism and increase efficiency, endurance, and resistance to infections.
+Based on soluble vitamins are of two types: Water Soluble Vitamins – Vitamin B and Vitamin C. and Water Insoluble vitamins: Vitamins soluble in fat or organic solvents – Vitamin A Vitamin D Vitamin E and Vitamin K.

-• Sources of vitamins for humans are various foods of plant and animal origin.
+Sources of vitamins for humans are various foods of plant and animal origin.
 Naturally, the main source of vitamins, both water- and fat-soluble, is food.
 Sources of retinol will be various fruits that have a yellow or orange color, oils (both vegetable and butter), as well as animal products – eggs, milk, meat, liver, and fish oil.

-• The lack or absence of any vitamin in the body leads to metabolic disorders.
+The lack or absence of any vitamin in the body leads to metabolic disorders.

-Vitamins and their sources
+Vitamins and their sources:

 • Vitamin A – Fish oil, vegetables, milk, egg, cheese, potato, dry fruits, liver oil, etc.